Rules and Regulations

 10. Ground Under Repair (GUR): Enclosed white line areas define ground under repair.
 Other areas considered GUR include fire ant beds and mounds and any staked trees or shrubs.

 11. Embedded Ball: The “Embedded Ball “ Rule is in effect through the green.
 You may lift, clean and drop your ball, within one club length, no closer to the hole to the place it embedded.
 If it rolls closer to the hole, or lands back in the original embedded hole the player may re-drop.

 12. Disqualification: No player may be disqualified for any violations of the Rules of Golf in our one-day events.
 Instead the player will be assessed a double-par on a hole for an infraction that would otherwise have lead to disqualification.
 A player and/or his caddie may be disqualified for code of conduct violations.

 13. Electronic Devices: Cell phones, video recorders, DVD camera's, headphones, pagers and other electronic devices may not be used during play and should be switched off.
-First offense: warning, second offense and further offenses: triple bogey.
+First offense: warning, second offense and further offense: general penalty.
 Cell phones may only be used to alert rules officials or emergency personnel.

 14. Tobacco and Alcohol: Tobacco and alcohol use by caddies is not permitted.
 First offense: warning, second offense: 2 strokes, third offense: code of conduct player disqualification.